Understanding and Implementing Brand Positioning Models

 This mostly applies to corporate brands who use purpose-driven branding to position themselves.

-From Apple’s brand perspective, their customers shop with them not just because they need an iPhone, but because of the emotional response that comes with buying said iPhone.
-Customer considerations are driven by the desire for shared values and beliefs, and by communicating the values at the heart of a brand via marketing communications, brand’s will forge a deeper emotional connection with their customers – and will be more likely to retain them.
+From Apple’s brand perspective, their customers shop with them not just because they need an iPhone, but because of the emotional response that comes with buying an iPhone.
+Customer considerations are driven by the desire for shared values and beliefs, and by communicating the values at the heart of a brand via marketing communications, brand’s will forge a deeper emotional connection with their customers — and will be more likely to retain them.

 What are its benefits?